escwdev/kucoin_rs/README.md

 ## Description

-kucoin_rs supports all currently available Kucoin REST and Websocket endpoints.
+kucoin_api supports all currently available Kucoin REST and Websocket endpoints.
 It is designed to be async and relies primarily on the tokio async runtime, reqwest for the HTTP layer and tokio_tungstenite for the Websocket layer.

 For the official API documentation visit [Kucoin Docs](https://docs.kucoin.com/).

-For the library specific documentation please visit [kucoin_rs](https://docs.rs/kucoin_rs)
+For the library specific documentation please visit [kucoin_api](https://docs.rs/kucoin_api)

 ## Getting Started